Your browser is unsupported

 Climate Data

 Climate change poses a major risk to the stability of the global financial system.
-ICE Climate Data integrates climate data and analytics for corporates, municipals and mortgage-backed securities, which can help investors and companies to identify, measure and understand physical climate and transition risks.
+ICE Climate Data integrates climate data and analytics for corporates, sovereigns, municipals and mortgage-backed securities, which can help investors and companies to identify, measure and understand physical climate and transition risks.

 Climate Physical Risk Data